Tell up to 5 friends about this pageTag Results

 Snoek Sambal

-The recipe for fish sambals - very spicy fish spread - was brought to South Africa by Malay slaves and adapted for the fish available locally.
-Snoek is one of the best… more
+Snoek sambal is an adaptation of a recipe for fish sambal - very spicy fish spread - brought to South Africa by Malay slaves.
+This recipe makes…

 Snoek Curry